 1. Money and material things: Over 30 years ago, economist Richard Easterlin showed that people are happier when their basic necessities are covered.
 But any money beyond that doesn’t make much difference in happiness levels.

 2. Youth: Being young and physically attractive has little or no bearing on happiness.
-Easterlin’s more recent research published in 2006 in the Journal of Economic Psychology found that not only did being young fail to contribute to happiness, but adults grew steadily happier as they moved into and through middle age.
+Easterlin’s more recent research published in the Journal of Economic Psychology found that not only did being young fail to contribute to happiness, but adults grew steadily happier as they moved into and through middle age.
 After that, happiness levels began to decline slowly as health issues and other life problems emerged.